Vincent Smith School: Administration

-The table below contains the administrators of the Vincent Smith School, as of October of 2020:
+The table below contains the administrators of the Vincent Smith School, as of October 2020:

 Demographics

-The Vincent Smith School's student-teacher ratio is 3:1, and has 57 enrolled students.
-23% of students are female, and 77% are male.
+As of the 2019–2020 school year, the Vincent Smith School had 46 enrolled students, spanning from grade 2 through grade 12.
+The student-teacher ratio was 2.7-to-1, and the school employed approximately 17 full time-equivalent (FTE) teachers.

 The table below shows the racial makeup of the Vincent Smith School's student body: